World line: In special relativity

 An example of a light cone, the three-dimensional surface of all possible light rays arriving at and departing from a point in spacetime.
 Here, it is depicted with one spatial dimension suppressed.

 The momentarily co-moving inertial frames along the trajectory ("world line") of a rapidly accelerating observer (center).
-The vertical direction indicates time, while the horizontal indicates distance, the dashed line is the spacetime of the observer.
+The vertical direction indicates time, while the horizontal indicates distance, the dotted line is the trajectory in spacetime of the observer.
 The small dots are specific events in spacetime.
 Note how the momentarily co-moving inertial frame changes when the observer accelerates.